 Control how quickly your body replaces dying cells.

-The pituitary gland and the thyroid gland work together.
+The thyroid gland and the pituitary gland work together.
 The pituitary gland (located near the base of the brain) makes, stores, and releases thyroid-stimulating hormone (TSH).
 When TSH is secreted by the pituitary gland, it causes the thyroid gland to release more T3 and T4.
 A high TSH level means there isn't enough thyroid hormone, and a low TSH level means there is too much.